Languages of Zimbabwe: Nsenga

+Nsenga is a Bantu language of Zimbabwe, Zambia, and Mozambique, occupying an area on the plateau that forms the watershed between the Zambezi and Luangwa river systems and Western Malawi land overshadowing Kachebere mountain called Mchinji.

 Tsonga-Shangani

 Shangani, also known as Tsonga, is a Bantu language spoken in southeastern Zimbabwe, as well as in Eswatini, Mozambique, and South Africa.
 It is one of Zimbabwe's official languages.